Texas State Highway 195: History

 As of October 2005, SH 195 is undergoing a major overhaul.
 The former two-lane highway is being widened to four lanes with a median and shoulders.
 The project has been broken up into phases.
 In the first phase, the road was widened from just south of FM 3470 in Killeen (known locally as Stan Schlueter Loop) to near the intersection with RM 2670 in the community of Ding Dong.
-The second phase added two new bridges over the Lampasas River and extended to near the Bell-Williamson county line.
+The second phase added two new bridges over the Lampasas River and extended to near the Bell–Williamson county line.
 The third and final phase was completed.
 It begins 3 miles south of State Highway 138 near Florence and stretches to Ronald Reagan Boulevard in Georgetown.
 Due to federally protected bugs which reside in caves under the 195 roads, the progression of the final phase was delayed until funding could be produced to purchase these caves.
 In the future, new phases will create a divided highway along the entire length of SH 195.
 A bypass was constructed around the town of Florence, so that travellers can avoid the before-school and after-school traffic in Florence.

 There are several reasons for the construction project.
 The road was once known in Central Texas as the "Highway of Death" due to the many fatal accidents on 195.
 One small period between 1996 and 1998 saw the loss of 21 lives.
-The road's new design will ease traffic congestion caused by daily commutes to Georgetown and Austin, since the road is the only route directly to Interstate 35 from Killeen, besides Interstate 14/U.S. Highway 190.
+The road's new design will ease traffic congestion caused by daily commutes to Georgetown and Austin, since the road is the only route directly to I-35 from Killeen, besides I-14/US 190.
 Also, the new highway will facilitate vehicle movement in the event of a deployment of troops from Fort Hood en route to Interstate 35.